akeneo/pim-helpcenter/content/md/permissions-settings/what-is-a-user.md

 :::

 A user has at least:
- - a firtsname,
+ - a firtsname
- - a lastname,
+ - a lastname
- - a username,
+ - a username
- - a password,
+ - a password
- - an email,
+ - an email
  - a role.

 ::: ee